PrefectHQ/prefect/docs/concepts/flows.md

     However, organizing your workflow code into smaller flow and task units lets you take advantage of Prefect features like retries, more granular visibility into runtime state, the ability to determine final state regardless of individual task state, and more.

     In addition, if you put all of your workflow logic in a single flow function and any line of code fails, the entire flow will fail and must be retried from the beginning.
-This can be avoided by splitting the code into multiple dependent tasks.
+This can be avoided by breaking up the code into multiple tasks.

     Each Prefect workflow must contain one primary `@flow` function.
-From that flow function you may call any number of other tasks, subflows, and even regular Python functions.
+From that flow function, you may call any number of other tasks, subflows, and even regular Python functions.
 You can pass parameters to your primary flow function that will be used elsewhere in the workflow, and the [final state](#final-state-determination) of that primary flow function determines the final state of your workflow.

     Prefect encourages "small tasks" &mdash; each one should represent a single logical step of your workflow.
 This allows Prefect to better contain task failures.